unknwnlistener/unknwnlistener.github.io/README.md

 # Hi!
-My name is Nischal and this is an attempt at developing a portfolio website
+My name is Nischal and this is an attempt at developing my portfolio website

 For all the experience I have as a developer I have very little to show for it, and no place to show even that!
-So here's to fixing one of those problems by having a place to display my (few) work.
+So here's to fixing one of those problems by having a place to display my (few) works.
+This is v1 for me and I'd appreciate any criticism or feedback you have for me 😊.

 # Contributions